abhilas0/handwritten_digit_recognition/README.md

 # Prediction using train_test_split
 ![](img6.png)

-we get correct answer with simplest model…!!! you can also try with other samples
+you can also try with other samples for detailed description you can check my [medium post](https://medium.com/@sainiabhilash/recognizing-handwritten-digits-using-svm-edc9096d0183)